fachammer/asteroids/README.md

 ## Run Instructions

-Run the following command inside the root directory of the project to start the game (requires Java 1.8)
+Run the following command inside the root directory of the project to start the game (requires Java JDK 1.8)

-    gradlew run
+    ./gradlew run

+On Linux you might have to make it executable first

+    chmod +x ./gradlew

 This will download gradle, build the game and then start it.